waprin/waprin.github.io/_posts/2022-01-03-real-problems-web3-solves.md

 Social recovery wallets are based on smart contracts which are fundamentally based on the blockchain, and solve a huge problem relating to digital identity ownership that hasn't been solved previously with non-blockchain solutions.

 This was the first problem that I wanted to write about.
 Stay tuned for more posts where I walk through some other problems that blockchain solves best.

+I submitted this post to Hacker News, where it generated over 300 thoughtful comments, you can read those comments with [this link](https://news.ycombinator.com/item?id=29797310).